Advice levels

 Malaria is a risk in most parts of India, including major cities.

-Dengue is widespread after the monsoon season.
+Dengue is widespread, especially after the monsoon season.

 Zika virus outbreaks can occur in India.
 There's no vaccination available for the Zika virus.